Lemswell/Lemswell/README.md

 - 👋 Hi, I’m Lem (@Lemswell)
 - 🌱 I'm a honours grad with a course in software engineering.
-- 🙏 Down to collab
+- 🙏 Down to collab (pls pls pls i need to learn)

 <!---
 Lemswell/Lemswell is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.